Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Methods

 \section{Methods}

-In this section, we will introduce the methodology used to characterize the Twitter users.
-First the retweet networks (Section \ref{sec:RN}) and the algorithm to find communities (Section \ref{sec:CD}).
-Then, the different metrics which describe the interaction networks among them (Section \ref{sec:GF}).
-After that, the features obtained by analyzing the text of the tweets (Section \ref{sec:NLP}).
-Finally, we describe the supervised learning model which uses the individual's characteristics as instances and predicts the shifting users.
+In this section, we will present the methodology employed to characterize the Twitter users.
+We start with the retweet network and the algorithm to find communities.
+Then, we introduce the different metrics which describe the interaction's networks among them.
+We also extract the text features of the tweets using a natural language processing algorithm.
+Finally, we describe a supervised learning model which uses the individual's characteristics as instances and predicts which users change their community.
+These models allow us to highlight which user features characterize the community breaking users.